sergei-mironov/nixtvm/README.md

 Execute `build` shell function defined by environment hook script (see tvm.nix for details)

-    $ build
+    $ type dmake  # Review the build algorithm
+    $ dmake

 Note, that in this case the tvm binaries would be linked with LIBC form docker image so all subsequent runs should be performed using docker.

 Currently, the only working command implemented so far is

-    $ test
+    $ dtest

 More test commands may be extracted using `cat Jenkinsfile | grep docker`

-Build manually
+Build natively
 --------------

 Manual build may be performed directly in TVM source tree.

-    $ cd tvm
-    $ mkdir build
+The build procedure is included in `nmake` shell function (native make)

-    $ cd build
+    $ type nmake  # Review the build algorithm
-    $ cp ../cmake/config.cmake .
-    $ vi config.cmake
-    $ cmake ..
-    $ make -j5
+    $ nmake

-Running tests in this mode is possible but requires some hacks due to PYTHONPATH collisions.